-- Depending upon the stage of support as outlined above, the progress of our pupils will be assessed and reviewed through - o The school's generic processes for tracking the progress of all pupils - Termly evaluation of the effectiveness of interventions on the provision map (in relation to the progress of each pupil) - At least half termly evaluation of whether pupils in receipt of High Needs Funding and/or with Education Health and Care Plans are meeting their individual targets which have been written to address their underlying special educational need. - Annual review of Education Health and Care Plans are prescribed in the SEN Code of Practice (September 2014)
+- Depending upon the stage of support as outlined above, the progress of our pupils will be assessed and reviewed through - The school's generic processes for tracking the progress of all pupils - Termly evaluation of the effectiveness of interventions on the provision map (in relation to the progress of each pupil) - At least half termly evaluation of whether pupils in receipt of High Needs Funding and/or with Education Health and Care Plans are meeting their individual targets which have been written to address their underlying special educational need. - Annual review of Education Health and Care Plans are prescribed in the SEN Code of Practice (September 2014)

 - How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN - As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school - Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing pupils and providing an entirely different activity - Our deployment of additional staffing and resources funded from our devolved additional needs budget through the Local Offer, ensure that all curriculum experiences are available to all pupils in the school (e.g. educational visits, extra-curricular activities), particularly where a voluntary financial contribution from parents is required for the activity to run.
+This is in compliance with the Equality Act 2010

+Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: November 2023 Page 14 of 27 Next review due: December 2025

-This is in compliance with the Equality Act 2010 - All lesson planning seeks to address the learning needs of all pupils in the class.
+- All lesson planning seeks to address the learning needs of all pupils in the class.
 Teachers receive regular training and support to ensure they are skilled in differentiating the curriculum for vulnerable learners.
-When subject coordinators monitor planning, work and progress data and when they or

-Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: September 2024 Page 14 of 27 Next review due: September 2025

-- senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive - Pupils are encouraged to analyse how they themselves learn and there is an ongoing dialogue about this in our classroom.
+When subject coordinators monitor planning, work and progress data and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive - Pupils are encouraged to analyse how they themselves learn and there is an ongoing dialogue about this in our classroom.
 Pupils are given the opportunity and support to develop self-help strategies to ensure their full access to the curriculum

-Support for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEN and measures to prevent bullying
+• Support for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEN and measures to prevent bullying